mw-ferretti/ts-resource-tastypie/README.md

 myObj.myAttr2 = 'bar'
 myObj.save()

 //At this moment we no longer work with generic objects.
-Works with instances of your class that has been defined.
+//Works with instances of your class that has been defined.

 myClassModel.resource.objects.create(data: any); //return Promise<myClassModel>
 myClassModel.resource.objects.update(id :number, data: any); //return Promise<myClassModel>